Frequently Asked Questions

 What level should my child be on?

 That’s your decision.
 You can start anywhere you like.
-If you just did ancient history, there is no need to start this at year 1.
-They pretty much go in order, so I do recommend that wherever you begin, you continue from there, cycling back to year 1 after year 4.
+If you just did ancient history with a different curriculum, you don’t need to start with ancient history.
+They pretty much go in order, so I do recommend that wherever you begin, you continue from there, cycling back to ancient history after modern.
+Learn about the themes here.

 What supplies do I need to start using Easy Peasy?